-All regular employees shall be formally evaluated in writing by the Court during the probationary period and once a year (at date of hire or a common date) thereafter.
+All regular employees should be formally evaluated in writing by their immediate supervisor and/or appointing authority during the probationary period and once a year (at date of hire or a common date) thereafter.

 Evaluation shall not, by itself, constitute disciplinary action - disciplinary action must be specifically identified as such, in writing, consistent with Article 6.6.